Back to all posts

 • Insurgentes for north-south movement across the city

-• easy testing of both neighborhoods before a longer future stay
+• easy testing of both neighborhoods before a future longer stay

 Final Recommendation